Ozzie Albies Player Props: Braves vs. Pirates

 Ozzie Albies At The Plate

-- Among qualifying batters in MLB, he ranks 67th in batting average, 94th in on-base percentage, and 13th in slugging.
+- He ranks 67th in batting average, 97th in on base percentage, and 13th in slugging among qualified hitters in baseball.

-- Albies is batting .364 with one homer during his last outings and is riding a five-game hitting streak.
+- Albies is batting .348 with two homers during his last games and is on a six-game hitting streak.

-- In 21.1% of his games this season, he has hit a home run, and 5.3% of his trips to the plate.
+- In 21.8% of his games this year, he has hit a home run, and 5.5% of his trips to the dish.

-- Albies has an RBI in 43 of 109 games this year, with multiple RBI in 22 of them.
-He has also driven home three or more of his team's runs in 10 contests.
+- In 40.0% of his games this year, Albies has had at least one RBI.
+He's picked up more than one in 20.9% and driven in three or more of his team's runs in 10 contests.

-- He has scored in 52.3% of his games this season, with two or more runs scored in 9.2%.
+- He has scored a run in 58 games this year, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.